A new justice at the U.S. Supreme Court, and an Idaho wetlands case up first - NewsBreak

 A federal appeals court ruled last year in favor of the federal agency, but the Supreme Court’s decision to hear the case could mean it will overturn the lower court’s ruling.

-The post A new justice at the U.S. Supreme Court, and an Idaho wetlands case up first appeared first on Iowa Capital Dispatch .
+The post A new justice at the U.S. Supreme Court, and an Idaho wetlands case up first appeared first on Georgia Recorder .